PDF 443 KB

 Telephone: 1300 232 272

-The Register is a secure, confidential, single statewide database which includes all laboratory-positive syphilis cases diagnosed in Aboriginal and Torres Strait Islander South Australians which meet the syphilis national case definition (PDF 542KB).
+The Register is a secure, confidential, single statewide database which includes all laboratory-positive syphilis cases diagnosed in Aboriginal and Torres Strait Islander South Australians which meet the syphilis national case definition.
 The initial information is obtained from the Department for Health and Wellbeing’s (the Department) Communicable Disease Control Branch (CDCB) notification system, which collects data under provisions within the South Australian Public Health Act 2011 (the Act).
 Syphilis data relating to Aboriginal and Torres Strait Islander cases is then securely transferred to the Register.

 The Register aims to improve the management of Aboriginal and Torres Strait Islander people affected by syphilis by:

 Under the Act, medical practitioners and pathology services must inform the Department of cases suspected of having, or diagnosed with, any notifiable condition, including syphilis.